-On the internal lock variation only, a 5.4 Kg force with a 1 second ramp may be applied to the heatsink during NIC ejection.
-The mechanical and thermal solution shall be implemented such that the thermal performance is maintained for 10 force cycles (i.e., the NIC still passes all functional tests).
+On the internal lock variation only, A-a 5.4 Kg force with a 1 second ramp may be applied to the heatsink during NIC ejection.
+The mechanical and thermal solution for an internal lock card shall be implemented such that the thermal performance is maintained for up to 10 force cycles (i.e., the NIC still passes all functional tests).
 If there exists a minimum of (10 mm x 10 mm x 10 mm) of space behind the line side connectors, then each connector shall be able to sustain the same 5.4 Kg force with a 1 second ramp.